KAMKEEL/HexText/README.md

 ### Inline hex colours

-Use `&RRGGBB` to immediately switch to an exact RGB colour (for example `&ff8800`).
+Use `&#RRGGBB` (or `§#RRGGBB`) to immediately switch to an exact RGB colour (for example `&#ff8800`).
 The change takes effect from the character immediately following the code and clears any nested colour spans that were active before it.

 ### Scoped hex spans

 Wrap a section of text in `<RRGGBB> ... </RRGGBB>` to apply a colour until the matching closing tag.
 These spans can be nested and work alongside inline hex codes.
 Closing a span restores the previous colour, making it easy to temporarily highlight text without permanently overwriting the stack.
+Servers can disable these HTML-style tags if they want to restrict formatting to inline codes.

 Both syntaxes accept upper- or lower-case hexadecimal digits.